JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 along with monoids and semirings built commonly used in graph algorithms.
 These built-in operators are *fast*, and should be used where possible.
 However, users are also free to provide their own functions as operators when necessary.

-SuiteSparseGraphBLAS.jl will *mostly* take care of operators behind the scenes, and in most cases users should pass in normal functions like `+` and `sin`.
+SuiteSparseGraphBLAS.jl will take care of operators behind the scenes, and in most cases users should pass in normal functions like `+` and `sin`.
 For example:

 ```@repl intro
 emul(A, A, ^) # elementwise exponent